History of Drøbak

 The peak of trade and activity

 Around 1850 a new and lucrative activity came into being in Drøbak, namely the cutting and selling of ice-blocks.
-Søren Parr, a shipislasting owner and founder, bought and hired ponds in the surrounding district.
+Søren Parr, a ship owner and founder, bought and hired ponds in the surrounding district.
 When they froze during the cold season, he would employ farmers and workers to cut the ice into blocks of 200 kilos.
 The blocks were then transported by horse and sledge down to the storehouses by the fjord.
 They were then shipped to places around the Northern Sea, particularly to England, Germany and France.
 At the most Parr exported around 100 000 ton ice a year.
 The cutting of ice was a blessing to the workers, who otherwise would have been unemployed during the winter.
-But nothing lasts ishusfor ever.
+But nothing lasts for ever.
 Modern technology would eventually make the ice superfluous, and Drøbak had to find other means for keeping the inhabitants employed, for example leisure and outdoor activities.

 An old report from the ministry of health says: “The healthy location of this little town makes it an attractive place for city-people to come and have a curative and restful stay during the summer.”
 Thus Drøbak became a seaside resort, mainly for people from Christiania who visited and lodged in private homes while the owners temporarily moved into their little out-house in the garden.
-As thevarmbadet place was reputed to be health-bringing and charming, people kept coming, and the inhabitants benefited greatly.
+As the place was reputed to be health-bringing and charming, people kept coming, and the inhabitants benefited greatly.

 Artists, writers and other intellectuals particularly took a liking to the place.